corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/cli-commands.md

 title: "MGM Corda CLI Reference"
 ---

+This section lists [Corda CLI](../getting-started/installing-corda-cli.html) arguments used as part of deployment.

+## topic

+This section lists the Corda CLI `topic` arguments.
+You can use these commands to manually perform setup actions in Kafka, as described in the [Manual Bootstrapping Tutorial](deployment-tutorials/manual.html).

+###

+## database

+This section lists the Corda CLI `database` arguments.
+You can use these commands to manually perform setup actions in the database, as described in the [Manual Bootstrapping Tutorial](deployment-tutorials/manual.html).

+###

+## initial-config

+This section lists the Corda CLI `database` arguments.
+You can use these commands to manually perform various setup actions for Corda RBAC, as described in the [Manual Bootstrapping Tutorial](deployment-tutorials/manual.html).

+###

+## mgm

-This section lists the [Corda CLI](../getting-started/installing-corda-cli.html) `mgm` arguments.
-You can use these commands to execute membership operations, as described in the [Onboarding Tutorials](deployment-tutorials/onboarding/overview.md).
+This section lists the Corda CLI `mgm` arguments.
+You can use these commands to execute membership operations, as described in the [Onboarding Tutorials](deployment-tutorials/onboarding/overview.html).

-## groupPolicy Command
+### groupPolicy Command

 Running the `groupPolicy` command without any arguments prints a sample `GroupPolicy.json` file that you can manually tweak.
    {{< tabs name="groupPolicy">}}